-Table Talkers – Particularly popular in bars where surface space is short, table talkers are a great way to display special offers.
+Table Talkers & Tent Cards – Particularly popular in bars where surface space is short, table talkers and tent cards are a great way to display special offers.
 Sat on the table, they don’t take up much room but they’re clearly within a customer's line of sight and engaging to look at.

 Business Cards – Not business cards in the traditional sense (although the owner should have their own of those, too).
 No, we mean using business cards to act as loyalty cards.
 Why not suggest some uncoated cards that their customers can collect stamps on?

 A-Frames – Help your clients fill their tables with an A-frame to bring in customers off the streets.
 They could display their menu outside so people know what they’re getting into, or they could entice people in with a big offer.

 The food industry seems to have a gradual increase in print spend over the year but the big push comes just before Christmas.
 There are so many work dos/friend reunions/team nights out before Christmas – you can bet that restaurants and bars are going to want to capitalise on that.